NVIDIA/NeMo/README.md

 # Steps to create a post

 1) Create a new branch from the gh-pages-src branch on NeMo.
 Note that you should not use a fork/branch to do this, for the changes to show up during the PR it must be a branch directly from NVIDIA/NeMo.
     - If you prefer to not showcase the post until merge, then and only then consider using the fork/branch method.

-2) Open the directory docs/blogs/ folder.
+2) Open the directory **docs/blogs/** folder.
 Here you will find template.md - copy the contents of this template file.

-3) Go inside the required subfolder - it is organized by year
+3) Go inside the folder **docs/blogs/posts/{YYYY}/** for your required year (make a new folder if your year isn't there already).
+All markdown files inside the docs/blogs/posts folder will be turned into blogs on the website.

-4) Create a new file with the following format - YYYY-MM-{title with dashes}.md and paste all of the contents of template.md into it.
+4) Create a new file with the following format - **YYYY-MM-{title with dashes}.md** and paste all of the contents of template.md into it.

-5) At the top of this file, there is a header section marked by  --- : Update the following:
+5) At the top of this file, there is a header section marked by  `---` : Update the following:
-    - title: The title required.
+    - **title:** The title required.
 Try to make it fit in one line.
-    - author: List of author full names separated by commas, enclosed inside [ ]
+    - **author:** List of author full names separated by commas, enclosed inside [ ]
-    - author_gh_user: List of author Github ids separated by commas, enclosed inside [ ]
+    - **author_gh_user:** List of author Github ids separated by commas, enclosed inside [ ]
-    - read_time: An approximate read time for your post, write as a string
+    - **readtime:** An approximate read time for your post, in minutes.
-    - publish_date: String date on which the post will be merged into NeMo.
+    - **date:** Date in format **"YYYY-MM-DD"** on which the post will be merged into NeMo.
 Do NOT update this date after it has been published, unless absolutely required.
-    - This date should be in expanded notation: 7th August, 2022

-6) Read and follow the instructions written in the “Notes” section of the template:
-    - These are the steps you will take to link the markdown file to the actual website in the final step.
-    - These steps will be noted below, so just note them and delete the template text
+    - **categories (optional):** a list of string(s) describing categories that this blog belongs to.
+They will be displayed on the website.

-7) Write down post content
+6) Write down post content.
+Some extra guidance:
     - This is extended markdown - all ordinary markdown rules apply.
     - Extensions are listed below :
     - References of Material for MkDocs has a great section about all the extension - https://squidfunk.github.io/mkdocs-material/reference/